fhdk/blackman-mirrors/docs/index.md

 after the selection of mirrors.

 `-v`, `--version`
-Show the version of pacman-mirrors.
+Show the version of blackman-mirrors.

 `--quiet`
-Make pacman-mirrors silent.
+Make blackman-mirrors silent.

 `-a`, `--api` [--prefix] [{--get-branch | --set-branch}]

-- `--prefix` for pacman-mirrors file-handling eg. /mnt/install or $mnt
+- `--prefix` for blackman-mirrors file-handling eg. /mnt/install or $mnt
 - `--get-branch` returns branch from config in prefix`config_file`.
-If used with `--branch` and you get the arguments value.
+   Don't use with `--branch` it defeats the purpose og `--getbranch`.
 - `--set-branch` writes branch from `--branch` to prefix`config_file`

-## pacman-mirrors.conf
+## blackman-mirrors.conf
 ```
-## Branch Pacman should use (stable, testing, unstable)
-# Branch = stable

 ## Generation method
 ## 1) rank   - rank mirrors depending on their access time
 ## 2) random - randomly generate the output mirrorlist